zoejane/rqcli/README.md

 #### `feedbacks`
 - Command: `rqcli feedbacks`
-- Description: _Checks for unread feedbacks_
+- Description: _Checks for unread feedbacks from the last 30 days_
 - Options: `-n`, `--notify`, uses desktop notifications to notify the user of updates.

 #### `assign`